yoshimoto/gspca-kinect2/README.md

 ```
 $ make -C /lib/modules/`uname -r`/build  SUBDIRS=`pwd` SRCROOT=`pwd` modules
+$ sudo /sbin/modprobe videodev
 $ sudo /sbin/insmod ./gspca_main.ko
 $ sudo /sbin/insmod ./gspca_kinect2.ko
 ```

 ## usage

-This driver provides v4l2 interface; color stream is mapped to /dev/video0, and depth is mapped to /dev/video1.
+This driver provides two v4l2 interfaces per a single kinect sensor; color camera is mapped to /dev/video0, and depth camera is mapped to /dev/video1.
-If you have two or more devices, they shall be mappaed to /dev/videoX, where X are (2*n) for n-th color stream and (2*n+1) for n-th depth stream.
+If you have two or more sensors, they shall be mappaed to /dev/videoX, where X are (2*n) for n-th color and (2*n+1) for n-th depth.

 ### capture color video